Meet the Team

 • Quint in an orange jacket, wearing a short beard and a green beanie.

-Quint van Velthoven, Communications Coordinator, the Netherlands
+Quint van Velthoven, Communications Lead, the Netherlands

 Email: quint@wy4cj.org